2 Medium Regiment (India): Operations

-The regiment equipped with 25-pounder self propelled Sextons was part of the of 1 Artillery Brigade under 1 Armoured Division.
+The regiment equipped with 25-pounder self propelled Sextons was part of the 1 Artillery Brigade under 1 Armoured Division.
 It along with 101 Field Regiment (SP) and 71 Medium Regiment were allotted to provide timely and accurate fire support to 1 Armoured Brigade during the Battle of Phillora.

-The performance of the gunners was summarised by Brigadier KK Singh, MVC, Commander 1 Armoured Brigade in the ‘Report’ sent by him after the operations, "During the operations our gunners supported us to the hilt-a truly magnificent performance.
+The performance of the gunners was summarised by Brigadier KK Singh, MVC, Commander 1 Armoured Brigade in the 'Report' sent by him after the operations, "During the operations our gunners supported us to the hilt-a truly magnificent performance.
 The success of the armoured units was in great measure facilitated by the promptitude, accuracy and intensity of our artillery fire through the Commanding Officer 2 Field Regiment (SP) and his battery commanders and forward observation officers.
 Without this support we could not have done half as well as we did."

 In the Battle of Phillora, the bulk of the tanks of the Pakistani 1 Corps were destroyed.
-‘C’ Squadron of Poona Horse with 5/9 Gorkha Rifles battalion duly supported by massive artillery fires captured Phillora.
+'C' Squadron of Poona Horse with 5/9 Gorkha Rifles battalion duly supported by massive artillery fires captured Phillora.
 The intensity of artillery fire can be appreciated from the fact that just one regiment, 2 Field Regiment (SP), fired 10,436 rounds during the operations.